-Our research primarily concerns the biodiversity and evolution of unicellular eukaryotes (~protists), especially free-living protozoa.
-Free-living protozoa are of profound evolutionary importance.
-At the level of major lineages, free-living protozoa are about as diverse as all other kinds of eukaryotes put together (i.e. animals, plants, fungi, algae and obligate parasites).
-In fact, all other kinds of eukaryotes descend directly or indirectly from free-living protozoan ancestors.
-Free-living protozoa are also of huge ecological significance, often representing the major predators of bacteria and other micro-organisms within a system.
-Most of our projects examine poorly-studied protozoa that are of special significance for inferring the evolutionary history of eukaryotic life, or that inhabit extraordinary environments, and have undergone significant adaptive change relative to ‘typical’ eukaryote cells.
-We also examine the diversity of understudied-but-ecologically-important protozoa from marine sediments, and symbiotic or parasitic associations between protozoa and certain other marine organisms.
+We study the biodiversity and evolution of unicellular eukaryotes (~protists), especially free-living protozoa.
+Free-living protozoa are of profound evolutionary importance; at the level of ‘major lineages’ they more diverse than all other kinds of eukaryotes put together (i.e. animals, plants, fungi, algae and obligate parasites).
+In fact, all these other kinds of eukaryotes descend directly or indirectly from free-living protozoan ancestors.
+Free-living protozoa are also of huge ecological significance, representing the major predators of bacteria and other micro-organisms in many ecosystems.

-Certain groups of (mostly) free-living protozoa occupy important ‘deep branching’ positions within the supergroups of eukaryotic life.
-These include the ‘typical excavates’ as well as various very poorly understood flagellates such as Ancyromonads, Apusomonads, Breviates and Mantamonas.
+Certain groups of (mostly) free-living protozoa occupy important deep-branching positions on the tree of eukaryotic life.
+These include the ‘typical excavates’ (see below) as well as various poorly understood flagellates such as ancyromonads, apusomonads, breviates and Mantamonas.

-Microbiology textbooks give the impression that very hypersaline habitats (>25% salt) are exclusively inhabited by prokayotes, mostly Haloarchaea, and the alga Dunaliella.
-In reality there many heterotrophic protozoa that have been reported in samples from extremely hypersaline habitats—at least 30 morphologically distinguishable species by our conservative estimate (Park et al., 2009).
+Microbiology textbooks present very hypersaline habitats (>25% salt) as being exclusively inhabited by prokaryotes, mostly Haloarchaea, and the alga Dunaliella.
+In reality, there many heterotrophic protozoa that have been reported from extremely hypersaline habitats—at least 30 morphospecies by a conservative estimate (Park et al., 2009).
 These include ciliates, amoebae, and several groups of flagellates, some of which have unknown affinities within eukaryotes.

-In collaboration with Prof. Byung Cheol Cho of Seoul National University, and/or former Postdoc Jong Soo Park, we have been characterising cultivated isolates of extremely halophilic (or borderline extremely halophilic) protozoa using electron microscopy and molecular phylogenetic techniques, including several new genera (Park et al., 2006, 2009).
-From this work it is apparent that obligate halophiles (that require salinities above seawater for growth) evolved many times among protozoan eukaryotes (Park and Simpson, in prep.), for example, three times independently in the taxon Heterolobosea alone (see Park et al., 2007, 2009, Park and Simpson, 2011).
-Almost all the obligate halophiles that we have cultured are distinct at the genus level from marine taxa, although we have also identified two lineages that are likely have secondarily reverted to halotolerance (Harding et al., 2013; Kirby et al., in press).
-In an ongoing collaboration with Andrew Roger's group at Dalhousie University we are attempting to understand adaptations to halophily in protozoa, primarily using comparative transcriptomic data.
+We have characterised numerous cultures of (borderline) extremely halophilic protozoa using electron microscopy and/or molecular phylogenetics, including several new genera (Park et al., 2006, 2009).
+Some of this work was completed in collaboration with Prof. Byung Cheol Cho of Seoul National University, and/or former postdoc Jong Soo Park.
+Our research makes clear that obligate halophiles (i.e. organisms requiring salinities above seawater for growth) evolved many times among protozoan eukaryotes, for example, three times independently in the taxon Heterolobosea alone (Park et al., 2007, 2009, Park and Simpson, 2011, 2015; see review by Harding & Simpson, 2018).
+Almost all the obligate halophiles that we have cultured are distinct at the genus level from marine taxa, although we have also identified two lineages that apparently secondarily reverted to halotolerance (Harding et al., 2013; Kirby et al., 2015).

-1) Recurrent mass mortalities of the green sea urchin Strongylocentrotus droebachiensis drive transitions between productive kelp beds and ‘barrens’ in shallow water on the Atlantic coast of Nova Scotia (see research by the Scheibling Lab).
+Recurrent mass mortalities of the green sea urchin Strongylocentrotus droebachiensis drive transitions between productive kelp beds and ‘barrens’ in shallow water on the Atlantic coast of Nova Scotia (see research by the Scheibling Lab at Dalhousie University).
 The disease is caused by a facultative pathogen, the amoeba Paramoeba invadens.
-Paramoeba invadens has not yet been detected in the environment, and thus the source of outbreaks is mysterious, especially as the minimum thermal tolerance of cultured P. invadens is above the local winter minimum water temperature, which argues against local overwintering.
-We have confirmed the distinctiveness of P. invadens using multiple genetic markers (in Feehan et al., 2013), and are now devising and testing molecular methods for detecting P. invadens in tissue and environmental samples.
-The main goal is to establish where and when P. invadens is present between the disease events.
+The source of outbreaks is mysterious, especially as the minimum thermal tolerance of cultured P. invadens is above the local winter minimum water temperature, which argues against local overwintering.
+In a collaboration with the lab of Bob Scheibling, we confirmed the distinctiveness of P. invadens using multiple gene markers (in Feehan et al., 2013), examined in detail its lower thermal threshold for growth (Buchwald et al. 2015), and have devised and tested PCR and qPCR methods for detecting P. invadens in tissue and environmental samples (Buchwald et al. 2018).

-2) Codium fragile is an invasive alga now present along the Atlantic coast of the USA and Canada.
-Incubations of Codium utricles frequently produce dense ‘infections’ by kinetoplastids, a type of heterotrophic flagellate (Lee and Kugrens, unpublished).
-We have established that these ‘infections’ occur in Codium from Nova Scotian waters, and that they are caused by a single molecular ‘species’.
-In ongoing work we are further characterising this kinetoplastid morphologically and at the sequence level, and attempting to better understand its geographic spread and its relationship with Codium.
+Codium fragile is an invasive alga now present along the Atlantic coast of the USA and Canada.
+Incubations of Codium utricles frequently produce dense ‘infections’ by kinetoplastids, a type of heterotrophic flagellate.
+We have established that these ‘infections’ occur in Codium from Nova Scotian waters (from several locations), and that they are caused by a single new species, Allobodo chlorophagus (Goodwin et al. 2018).
+Allobodo also turns out to represent a new family-level taxon within metakinetoplastids.